NicChongMy/myos-backend/README.md

 # Database & libraries

-1. This solution is using Firebase (noSQL database).
+1. Solution implemented with Firestore (noSQL database).
 2. Integrated with Algolia, to enable Full-Text Search features.
 3. Solution implemented with Lodash, which provides utility functions for common programming tasks.